Kraisie/SeriesTracker/README.md

 * Add a series with TVDB
 * Get to choose between 5 possible series of TVDB to add
 * Added Advanced Information
+* Added banner to Advance Information and Selection